 As well as managing multiple social media channels, there's also a posting calendar feature available so you can see which posts have been scheduled for posting.
-You can also monitor your target keywords across conversations, and allow for team collaboration from a single dashboard.
+You can monitor your target keywords across conversations, and allow for team collaboration from a single dashboard.

 Zoho Social also comes with a version specifically for the needs of marketing agencies, which allows for brand and communications management for client lists, while also allowing for white labeling.

 Although it doesn't offer many of the advanced features that the other options to, you can expect to be able to integrate Zoho Social with other Zoho tools, such as Zoho Workspace, Zoho Campaigns, and Zoho CRM.